MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsUnassignedNumberTreatment.md

 ```

 ### -TargetType
 The type of target used for the treatment.
 Allowed values are User, ResourceAccount and Announcement.
+For Announcement, the audio file will be repeated until the caller hangs up.

 ```yaml
 Type: System.String